Dust evolution in zoom-in cosmological simulations of galaxy formation

-However, none of these two SEDs can be a fair representation of the real situation, because, as it has been discussed many times in literature, stars in galaxies are affected by {\it age dependent} dust reprocessing \citep[e.g.][]{silva98,charlot00,granato00,panuzzo07,jonsson10,dominguez14,canmps16,goz17}.
+However, none of these two SEDs can be a fair representation of the real situation, because, as it has been discussed many times in literature, stars in galaxies are affected by {\it age dependent} dust reprocessing \citep[e.g.][]{silva98,charlot00,granato00,panuzzo07,jonsson10,dominguez14,camps16,goz17}.
 Indeed, stars younger than a few Myr are still embedded or very close to their parent molecular clouds, and therefore the radiation they emit suffers much more dust reprocessing than that coming from older stars.
 In general, cosmological simulations of galaxy formation cannot resolve the molecular clouds (MCs) structure, and as a consequence they cannot provide to dust reprocessing codes the full spatial information required to predict the model SED realistically.
 To show the possible implications of the age-dependent dust reprocessing we have also computed two more cases, one for each of the two dust compositions (blue and black solid lines respectively), emulating to some extent the same method used in GRASIL and GRASIL3D to treat MCs and the associated age dependent reprocessing, with typical values for the relevant parameters adopted in their applications.
-Thus we have assumed that stellar particles younger than 3 Myr are in the centre of idealized spherical MCs, optically thick to most of the stellar radiation.
+Thus we have assumed that stellar particles younger than 3 Myr are in the centre of idealized spherical MCs.
 The additional assumption is that 5\% of the galactic gas is organized in molecular clouds of mass $10^6 M_\odot$ and radius 15 pc.